Financial Resilience Tips Building Emergency Funds

 Flexibility and Independence

-Having an emergency fund provides?financial flexibility?and independence.
+Having an emergency fund provides financial flexibility and independence.
 It gives you the freedom to make choices that may not be immediately financially rewarding but are essential for your well-being.
 For example, you can leave a job that's causing you stress or explore new career opportunities without the pressure of needing immediate income.

 Peace of Mind